-11. An Accumulated Income Payment (AIP) is a payment of accumulated earnings in the RESP to a subscriber, or upon death of the subscriber to their estate.
-Generally, AIPs are used when none of the beneficiaries of an RESP is or will be pursuing post-secondary education.

-- 12. AIP payments are subject to 2 taxes, the subscriber's regular income tax and an additional 20% tax, however, there may be tax-free rollover options available to the subscriber.
+- 11. An Accumulated Income Payment (AIP) is a payment of accumulated earnings in the RESP to a subscriber, or upon death of the subscriber to their estate.
+Generally, AIPs are used when none of the beneficiaries of an RESP is or will be pursuing post-secondary education. - 12.
+AIP payments are subject to 2 taxes, the subscriber's regular income tax and an additional 20% tax, however, there may be tax-free rollover options available to the subscriber.
 The subscriber may roll up to \$50,000 of AIPs to his/her own Registered Retirement Savings Plan (RRSP) or a spousal RRSP, to the extent RRSP contribution room is available. - 13.
-Generally, if all beneficiaries are 21 years of age or older, are not pursuing post-secondary education, and the RESP is at least 10 years old or the plan has been open for 35 years: 1 - The subscriber may roll up to \$50,000 of accumulated income to his or her own RRSP or a spousal RRSP, provided sufficient RRSP contribution room is available. - In some circumstances, accumulated income can be paid to the subscriber subject to tax at the subscriber's tax rate plus a 20% penalty surtax. - 14.
-The 2017 Federal budget proposes to extend advantage rules, as per the Income Tax Act (Canada), to RESPs.
-This would subject RESP investments to strict anti-avoidance rules which levy penalties to the subscriber(s) when they acquire an investment that is considered to be non-qualified or prohibited.
+Generally, if all beneficiaries are 21 years of age or older, are not pursuing post-secondary education, and the RESP is at least 10 years old or the plan has been open for 35 years: - The subscriber may roll up to \$50,000 of accumulated income to his or her own RRSP or a spousal RRSP, provided sufficient RRSP contribution room is available. - In some circumstances, accumulated income can be paid to the subscriber subject to tax at the subscriber's tax rate plus a 20% penalty surtax.